databricks/terraform-provider-databricks/docs/resources/cluster_policy.md

 ## Argument Reference

-The following arguments are required:
+The following arguments are supported:

 * `name` - (Required) Cluster policy name.
 This must be unique.
 Length must be between 1 and 100 characters.
 * `description` - (Optional) Additional human-readable description of the cluster policy.